-Samantha Beck, Mapping Apprentice, Human Biology, graduate student
+Samantha Beck, Mapping Expert, Human Biology, graduate student

 I always knew I wanted a career that involved helping others.
 Before I was exposed to forensic anthropology, I considered pursuing psychology, social work, and even human resources.
 Although sometimes the job of a forensic anthropologist seems removed from the experiences of living people, it really gives a voice to the deceased and provides much-needed closure for their families.

 I have been interested in the human rights application of anthropology for years now, so I am excited to take part in a humanitarian project in which we work towards repatriating individuals to their loved ones.

 What do you hope to gain from this experience?

 Being so far removed geographically, it can be easy to lose sight of the sociopolitical issues occurring at the Texas-Mexico Border.
 I hope to gain a broadened, more personal perspective about the issue, and be able to share some of the experiences and knowledge I acquire with my friends and family back home.
 I believe that more people will care, seek out ways to stay informed, and help resolve the issue if they have personal connections surrounding this deeply saddening problem in our country.
 Furthermore,

 I am looking forward to learning mapping techniques from Leann, the current mapping expert on the Beyond Borders team.
 This field season will enable me to build stronger relationships with my colleagues and professors on the trip.